dxos/cli/packages/cli-app/README.md

 - `port`: Which port to start the server.
 Defaults to `5999`

-The following URLs will be available:
+The application will hosted at:

-- GET `/app/dxos.org/example-app/`: Latest version on WNS by default.
+- GET: `/app/${WRN}/`

+Since WRN's can contain characters which are reserved in URL's, it is often necessary to URI-escape the WRN portion of the URL.

+For example, with the WRN `wrn://dxos/application/example` the URL is:

+- GET: `/app/wrn%3A%2F%2Fdxos%2Fapplication%2Fexample/`

+Because URI-encoded URL are difficult to enter manually, there is an optimization for simple WRN's of the form `wrn://<org>/<appname>`.
+For a simple, two-part name like `wrn://dxos/example`, an unencoded URL can be used:

-- GET  `/app/dxos.org/example-app@0.0.1/`
+- GET: `/app/dxos/example/`

 #### Apps config endpoints:

-If using `dxos/config` dynamic configuration each app can request its own config from a config endpoint (`/config/config.json`).
+If using `dxos/config` dynamic configuration each app can request config from a config endpoint (`/config/config.json`).
-This endpoint will serve the a json format of a YAML file located at `~/.wire/remote.yml`.
-This can be modified in the global configuration file:
+This endpoint will serve a JSON-formatted representation of the YAML file located at `~/.wire/remote.yml`.
+The location of the YAML can be modified in the global configuration file:

 ```yaml
 cli: